+In test requirement, the timing error limit value Te is specified in TS 36.133 clause A.13.4.1.1.2, A.13.4.1.2.2 and A.13.4.1.3.2.
+TGNSS_margin is the margin for the GNSS position definition error considered in the core requirement, which needs to be substracted for the test requirement, due to the usage of AT commands in the test.

 The measurement uncertainty of the test system is the only additional effect to be considered.
 The Test tolerance for uplink signal transmit timing relative to downlink is 3*Ts, as already specified for related timing test cases in TS 36.521-3 and which is also defined in TS 36.903 clause B.6.